gonzalezcortes/wGANs/README.md

 <h2>Generator and Critic Losses</h2>
 <p>
     The following plot illustrates the generator and critic losses during the training of the Wasserstein GAN.
-The x-axis represents the iterations, and the y-axis represents the loss.
+The x-axis represents the iterations (Espochs), and the y-axis represents the loss.
 </p>
 <img src="images/Generator_and_Critic_Loss.png" alt="Loss Plot">